Around the world, people give up time, money, and energy every day to improve the lives of others.

 Grabbing a narwhal tusk from a wall display in the room where the attack began, he chased the man onto London Bridge where police subsequently shot him.
 Frost’s selfless actions on that day undoubtedly saved many lives, without regard to his safety.

 Wesley Autry – the Subway Hero

 In 2007, Cameron Hollopeter, then 19, suffered a seizure and fell on to the tracks at a subway station in Manhattan.
-With a train approaching, Wesley Autry, a New York City construction worker, leaped off the platform’s edge and, with little time to spare, pinned Hollopeter to the ground.
+With a train approaching, Wesley Autry, a New York City construction worker, leaped off the platform’s edge and pinned Hollopeter to the ground.
 The train braked and passed overhead with inches to spare (Wesley Autrey, 2020).

 But when Autry, a humble man, acted, he did it to help, not to be rewarded.

 Biologists and social scientists tend to look at life from a different perspective from psychologists and, as a result, have an alternate view of altruism.

 For a biologist, altruism is not the motivation behind behavior but refers to increasing the reproductive fitness of another animal at the cost of their own (Arbia & Carbonnier, 2016).